dji-sdk/Onboard-SDK-Doc/source/tutorial/basic-control.md

 * Angular rate control mode: In this mode, the command rotate the drone in the yaw direction is the angular rate of the yaw

 ### Drone Height
-The basic height concept of DJI's drone during the flight is shown in Table 1.
+The basic height concept of DJI's drone during the flight is shown in Table 2.

 <div>
-<div style="text-align: center"> <p> Table 1.
-Drone height Concept </div>
+<div style="text-align: center"> <p> Table 2.
+Concept Of The Height  </div>
 <table>
 <thead>
 <th style="border-left: none;"> </th>